FreeHand tattooing is a technique that has become increasingly common in the tattoo world.

 Unlike traditional tattooing with a stencil, in FreeHand tattooing, precision becomes a greater challenge because not having a stencil to guide each stroke can lead to mistakes.

-However, freehand tattooing allows you to create a fully customised design that precisely fits the curvature of the body in areas where a stencil cannot reach properly.
+However, freehand tattooing allows you to create a fully customised design that precisely fits the curvature of the body in areas where a stencil cannot adapt so easily.

 It can also be considered by many as a one-of-a-kind work of art in itself, as the tattoo can be created on the spot, never to be repeated.